Spatially Derived Clusters

 # Store the cell barcode as a column

-# Sometimes when you merge dataframes, you lose rownames
+# Sometimes when you wrangle dataframes, you can lose the rownames

 seurat_processed$cell <- rownames(seurat_processed@meta.data)